 “A veterinarian should always be consulted with any dog that has repetitive vomiting and is unable to hold down fluids,” says Dr. Klein.
 “Depending on the veterinarian’s response, withholding food for 6 to 12 hours and water for 3 to 4 hours may be considered.
 Under no conditions should an owner delay evaluation of a dog that has prolonged vomiting lasting longer than 12 to 24 hours.”

-There are different types of surgery your dog may undergo for an intestinal blockage.
+There are two main types of surgical procedures your dog may undergo for an intestinal blockage:4

 - Endoscopy: For foreign bodies confined to the stomach, your vet may consider an endoscopy.
 “Endoscopy is usually limited to retrieving foreign bodies of small to moderate size from the stomach, not the intestines,” says Dr. Klein.